 Carpal tunnel syndrome is a common condition that affects one of the nerves that provides feeling and function to the hand.
 This nerve, known as the median nerve, runs from the forearm down into the hand through a passageway in your wrist called the carpal tunnel.
 Carpal tunnel syndrome is characterized by numbness, tingling and pain in the hand or wrist, often affecting your thumb, index, and middle fingers.

-At Mirza Orthopedics on Long Island, our physicians are leaders in providing carpal tunnel treatment.
-Whether your condition can be treated with nonsurgical options or is more advanced and requires surgery, orthopedic hand doctors Dr. Ather Mirza and Dr. Justin Mirza will tailor a treatment plan for your needs.
+At Mirza Orthopedics on Long Island, our doctors and specialists are leaders in providing carpal tunnel treatment.
+Whether your condition can be treated with nonsurgical options or is more advanced and requires surgery, orthopedic hand doctors and carpal tunnel specialists Dr. Ather Mirza and Dr. Justin Mirza will tailor a treatment plan for your needs.

 For those patients requiring carpal tunnel release surgery, Mirza Orthopedics offers a cutting-edge endoscopic release system, a proprietary treatment that Dr. Ather Mirza developed.
 The A.M.
 Endoscopic Carpal Tunnel Release System delivers more precision, control, and best of all, faster recovery times for patients.
 For carpal tunnel relief, schedule a consultation using the form on this page.

 Carpal tunnel syndrome is caused by compression and irritation of the median nerve where it passes through the carpal tunnel, which is located on the palm side of the wrist.
 It may be caused by a number of factors, all of which can lead to the swelling of the tissues surrounding the flexor tendons in the wrist, resulting in crowding, irritation, and pressure placed on the median nerve.

 In many cases, there is no single identifiable cause of carpal tunnel syndrome.
 Rather, a combination of factors may contribute to the development of the condition.